-Students observe and recognize patterns.
-Based on their observations, they make some conclusions.
-But not all the conclusions that students make are true.
-Sometimes, these conclusions are true for some cases but not true in general.
-Consider the question - 'What will happen to the area of the rectangle if its perimeter increases?"
-Many students answer that with 'An increase in perimeter, the area also increases', which is not true.
+Students observe and recognise patterns.
+Based on their observations, they draw some conclusions.
+But not all the conclusions are valid.
+These conclusions may be valid in some cases but not in all cases.
+Consider the question - "What will happen to the area of the rectangle if its perimeter increases?"
+Many students answer that "with an increase in perimeter, the area also increases", which is not true.

-In this learning unit, students will explore this question and some more of such questions and arrive at the conclusion that, there is no obvious relationship between area and perimeter of rectangles.
-For this exploration, we will use the dot grid and construct various rectangles on it and try to arrive at some conclusions based on the observations.
+In this Learning Unit, students will explore this question and more such questions using a dot grid and construct various rectangles on it.
+Based on the observations, they will arrive at the conclusion that there is no obvious relationship between the area and perimeter of rectangles.

-An important idea is that we need to look for counter-examples to understand that the statement is not true.
-As a part of this unit, you should talk to the students and try to differentiate between a true prediction or a mathematical result.
-Also discuss how in the case of establishing the correctness of mathematical result, giving examples is not enough while in the case of proving a result wrong, counter-examples are enough.
+An important idea is that we need to look for counter-examples to understand statement is not true.
+As a part of this unit, discuss how in the case of establishing the correctness of a mathematical result, giving examples is not enough; in the case of proving a result wrong, counter-examples are enough.

-These questions can be also explored using other contexts but because the main purpose of the activity is to find counter-examples, we chose a specific context.
+These questions can be also explored using other contexts, but since the main purpose of the activity is to find counter-examples, we have chosen a specific context.